MichaelCurrin/twitterverse/docs/tweets/fetch_tweets.md

         'to:pyconza OR from:pyconza OR pyconza OR pyconza17 OR za.pycon.org' \
         --no-persist
     ```
-- Festival search, using a bash variable.
+- Festival search, using a Bash variable.
     ```bash
     $ TERMS='"MamaCity Improv" OR MCIF OR MamaCityImprovFest OR MamaCityIF'\
     ' OR mamacityimprovfestival.nutickets.co.za OR mamacityimprovfest.com'